 Connect Asana to GitHub and you’ll be able to reference task URLs in commit descriptions to automatically post commits to tasks.

-So we can keep it in Asana, we've created a way for you to forward a task-related email to firstname.lastname@example.org.
+Forward a task-related email to Workflow.
 Asana will automatically create a task assigned to you that includes the email in the task description.
 This section is monitored.
 Once created you can collaborate with others on the task or re-assign it.
 We often forward invoices into Asana and re-assign to the appropriate person for payment.

 Use the vacation indicator